pedroCX486/flashforge-toolkit/README.md

 An opensource Flashforge monitoring toolkit made in [Angular](https://github.com/angular/angular-cli).

 Note: The Node.JS code is *trash*.
 Don't expose it to the open internet.
+Note 2: This project is pending some refacting to cleanup some crud and tidy up the interface.
+But it works as is.

 ## Development